railwayapp/docs/src/docs/deploy/exposing-your-app.md

 In order to use Wildcard Domains, you must add two CNAME records, one for the wildcard domain, and one for the _acme-challenge.
 The _acme-challenge CNAME is required for Railway to issue the SSL Certificate for your domain.

+**NOTE:** If you're using Cloudflare, it is important that the _acme-challenge record has Cloudflare proxying disabled (no orange cloud).

 ## Private Networks

 To expose an application on the [private network](https://docs.railway.app/reference/private-networking) you need to